abeilke2002/Savant_Projections/README.md

 ## Results

-The metric I decided to go with was Mean Absolute Error.
-Essentially what MAE is is the absolute difference actual and predicted.
-Here is a list of the MAE for each of the response variables built in the model:
+I used Mean Absolute Error (MAE) as the evaluation metric.
+MAE represents the average absolute difference between the actual and predicted values.
+Below is the MAE for each of the response variables:

 - Next_BB%         0.017909
 - Next_Barrel%     0.075940